DesktopX

 3. Replace the Windows desktop.
 Users can replace their existing Windows desktop environment ("Explorer" which has the Windows Start bar at the bottom and icons on the desktop) with an alternative one created by someone else.

-DesktopX Pro adds the capability to export widgets as "gadgets".
+DesktopX Pro adds the ability to export widgets as "gadgets".
 Gadgets are the same as widgets except for one crucial difference - gadgets are stand-alone programs and do not require a DesktopX run-time to already be installed on the person's computer to use.
 A gadget can be sent to anyone running Windows 2000 and XP and used just like any other program.

 When a user loads DesktopX 3, they are presented with the DesktopX Manager.
 This enables users to quickly access the part of DesktopX they want.
 Specifically, it lets people who want to use content (objects, widgets, and desktops) created for DesktopX be able to do so without interacting with the portions of DesktopX designed for people who want to develop content with DesktopX.